 Dostoevsky wrote the above epigram, first published by Leonid Grossman, about his contemporary Nikolai Leskov, alluding to the writer’s 1874 novel A Family in Decline.
 The first lines also reference a polemical dispute between the two authors, which played out in the Russian press in early 1873.
 A brief synopsis: reviewing Leskov’s The Sealed Angel in an article for his Writer’s Diary, Dostoevsky decried its “implausible” portrayal of Russian religious psychology.
 Leskov responded with two short articles that declared Dostoevsky ignorant in matters of Orthodox culture, published under the pseudonyms “Priest P. Kastorsky” and “Psalm-reader”; “Fr.
 Kastorsky” even cited writers with more authoritative knowledge of topics like the Russian clergy, such as Nikolai Leskov.
 Dostoevsky proceeded to dismiss Leskov’s approach to Russian Orthodoxy as merely superficial, “the work of a sign-painter or housepainter.”

 In his second article, Dostoevsky charges Leskov with “spiritual materialism,” a cynicism he traces to the writer’s fixation on external characteristics of religious life, from speech dialects to material culture, at the expense of a convincing representation of religious faith.
 My research explores how “spiritual materialism” provides an effective framework for analyzing scenes of religious experience in Russian realism, and for theorizing features of realist discourse.
 Though Dostoevsky intended the phrase pejoratively, it is undeniable that Leskov locates spiritual experience in a decidedly material context; he is, after all, a realist writer.
 His fiction foregrounds the dynamics of sense perception and memory in ritual environments, and within local religious communities.
 Leskov doesn’t exclude the transcendent object of religious devotion, but portrays its mediation to embodied subjects through religious practices; he offers his readers, in the phrasing of Manuel Vásquez, a model of “religion as it is lived by human beings, not by angels.”
 For Leskov, this is even the case when angels appear in a work’s title.
+Here is some Selection Of Professional Online Psychics that you can have a look at to get help from professional psychics.

 In the context of the 1870s, Leskov’s “spiritual materialism” reflected his evolving views on the Russian Orthodox Church, as well as new paradigms for documenting and understanding religion that developed in the period, shaped by the natural and social sciences.
 Russian ethnographic discourse, for example, emerging with the work of the Russian Geographic Society in the 1840s, likely informed Leskov’s descriptive approach to religious practices in his writing.
 Similarly, the growing attention to physiology and sense perception in Russian intellectual culture of the 1860s is evident in how Leskov’s characters engage with their own material environments—even, and perhaps especially, in the context of religious activity.
 As Melissa Frazier explains in her recent post for the 19v series, Dostoevsky’s fiction itself displays features of nineteenth-century materialism, by embedding the bodies and minds of his protagonists in the natural world.
 If Leskov’s fictional world seems less overtly physical than Dostoevsky’s, he also devotes far greater attention to the artistic media and liturgical sites of Russian Orthodoxy, the hymns, icons, and cathedrals encountered by the human senses.